Padmission/missing-record-redirect/README.md

 }
 ```

-That's it!
 The plugin will now handle missing record exceptions by redirecting users to the resource index page with a notification.

 ## Configuration